TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 -   a step by step guide to connect a CRT screen, patch and install a linux kernel and nouveau drivers, configure your Ubuntu and patch and configure some emulators
--   a `Makefile` to automate the download to automate the download and the build of required programs
+-   a `Makefile` to automate the download and the build of required programs
 -   a set of scripts and tools like `resolution switchers` or `emulator wrappers`